-Individualized and Client Driven Supports
+• Individualized and Client Driven Supports

 A progressive engagement model will be used to ensure youth and young adults have appropriate access to housing and services based on their individualized needs.
+Through this model, youth will be matched to the appropriate intervention based on their individualized need.
+The projects have been intentionally selected to support a wide range of interventions that the homeless response system may offer to meet the individual needs of each client.
+These interventions may include diversion, family reunification, emergency hoteling, rapid rehousing, permanent supportive housing or any combination of services that the client chooses.
 The HUB will be utilized to assess each household and provide the necessary services.
 The assessment will be used to identify the services that will end the household's homelessness as quickly as possible, starting with a housing problem-solving conversation to identify resources and support networks to divert the household away from the homeless response system.
 Each household will be engaged in a way that allows their housing crisis to end as quickly as possible, while responsibly and effectively utilizing the limited resources in the community.
+After the initial engagement at the HUB, each intervention will be expected to continuously assess the individual youth's needs and make a specialized plan together with the youth to set short-term, actionable goals and address their needs, This ensures, as needs change and strengths are identified, that services can be tailored to support each person's specific situation, cultural needs, and goals.

-Social and Community Integration
+• Social and Community Integration